PostHog/posthog.com/contents/handbook/why-does-posthog-exist.md

 ---
-title: What is PostHog?
+title: Why does PostHog exist?
 Our mission and strategy
 sidebar: Handbook
 showTitle: true
 ---